PerlFFI/FFI-Platypus/README.md

 missing, and reduce the number of bogus CPAN testers results that you will get.

+Also in this example, we rename some of the functions when they are placed into Perl space to save typing:

+    attach [notify_notification_new => 'notify_new']
+      => [string,string,string]
+      => opaque;

+When you specify a list reference as the "name" of the function the first element is the symbol name as understood by the dynamic library.
+The second element is the name as it will be placed in Perl space.

+Later, when we call `notify_new`:

+    my $n = notify_new('','','');

+We are really calling the C function `notify_notification_new`.

 ## Allocating and freeing memory

     use FFI::Platypus::Declare;